clewisdavis/React-For-Beginners-Starter-Files/React-Notes.md

 - TIP: Anytime you write a `this.props` something, you should stop and also write a `propTypes` for it.
 - Wes Jokes: Stop, Drop, and Prop
+- Go through the rest of the components and add a `PropTypes` for each.

+## Authentication

+- Implement authentication, github, twitter, and fb login